 The available releases are framework-dependent deployments, which means that the same download should work on any Windows, Linux and MacOS machine, as long as .NET Core is installed on it.

-If it’s not on your machine, you can get it from the official download page.
-You need at least version 2.1 of the .NET Core runtime.
+If it’s not on your machine, you can get it from the official download page:

-So far, SCM Backup has been written and tested on Windows only.
-Technically, it should run on Linux and MacOS as well, but this has not been tested yet.
+So far, SCM Backup has been written on Windows only.
+Technically, it should run on Linux and MacOS as well.

 Source control software¶